Organic Grass Fed Beef raised at Winter Green Farm

 Since 2004, our beef herd has been certified organic.
 This certification ensures that our animals have not been given any growth hormones or antibiotics and have only eaten organic feed since birth.
 For more information see our current annual beef letter.

 Our cows live on pasture all spring, summer and fall.
 In the winter, our cows and calves are comfortably protected in light, airy barns and fed our own organic hay and balage (fermented grass).
 Housing our herd in this fashion has multiple benefits.
 Keeping these heavy animals off the pastures during our wet winters ensures the health of the herd, the land, and our waterways.
-Winter Green Farm is also Salmon-Safe Certified.
+We are also Salmon-Safe Certified.

 Another benefit of wintering our cows in this way is to capture their manure.
 We bed the cows down twice a week with straw.
 In the early summer we use this nitrogen rich bedding mixture in our compost piles for the farm's fertility needs.

 Usually, organic farms rely on some form of animal manure for their fertility needs, but most of them use manure from large operations where it is hard to know exactly how the animals have been treated, fed or medicated.
-At Winter Green Farm we have chosen to be responsible for our sources of fertility.
+We have chosen to be responsible for our sources of fertility.

 Honoring the cow benefits the farm as a whole.
 Our cattle serve us by providing food, fertility, and entertainment.
 In return, we provide for their needs with respect, care, and love.